Frequently Asked Questions

 What happens after carbon dioxide is injected underground?

 When carbon dioxide (CO2) is injected underground, it flows through the reservoir and interacts with the water and rocks it contacts.
-Some CO2 dissolves into the water, like a soda, and is trapped in immobile reservoir water, some is trapped by capillary forces, and some remains mobile.
+Some CO2 dissolves into the water—like a soda—and is trapped in immobile reservoir water, some is trapped by capillary forces, and the remaining CO2 is trapped by the cap rock.
 Depending on the reservoir rock minerals, CO2 can also chemically convert into a carbonate rock.

 How is injection controlled to avoid fracturing the cap rock?

-Reservoir and cap rock samples are measured or estimated for strength and other properties like porosity and permeability.
-Injection well and reservoir pressures are managed to maintain injection into the desired target injection reservoir(s) with a safety margin below the fracture pressure of the rock.
+The injection well and reservoir pressures are continuously monitored and managed throughout a project’s lifetime to ensure pressures are at or below the permitted level in the target injection reservoir(s) with a safety margin below the fracture pressure of the rock.

-Advanced geological and physical models are used to predict the vertical and areal movement of carbon dioxide (CO2) through the reservoir; one example is shown here.
-This model predicts the pressure and CO2 saturations during and after injection into the reservoir.
+Geological and engineering models are used to predict the vertical and areal movement of carbon dioxide (CO2) through the reservoir.

 CO2 gas saturation distribution after 30 years of injection from US DOE